We are now taking bookings for 3rd COVID-19 vaccinations for patients who are immunosupressed Booster vaccinations for eligible patients.

 Under guidance from NHS England and Public Health England, with immediate effect, ALL on the day/urgent appointments are currently unavailable to book online.

 Please contact the surgery on 01327 703333 to book an appointment, where you will be asked a series of questions as part of our triage process.

 We apologise for any inconvenience and thank you for your patience and understanding.

 We have moved to a same-day, ‘doctor first’ appointment system where all requests for an appointment will be triaged first by a clinician.

-If you answer no, then we will take a current mobile number from you and will call you back.
+We will then take a current contact number from you and a clinician will call you back.
 We will only call twice so please make sure you have your telephone with you at all times.